CS3398-Changelings-Aye/GigaBIte/README.md

 (Team) Four or more team bullets
-* We we're able to get a considerable amount done, even though we had more we wanted to do.
+* We were able to get a considerable amount done, even though we had more we wanted to do.
 We were able to get some fully functional code and have the bot work.
 * We had many great ideas that need to be expanded upon and borken down more into workable points for the next sprint.
 * Different team memebers not familiar with the programming language stepped up and contributed code to the overall project, furthering the team's progress and their own understanding.
 * Team memebers were individually proactive and assigned themseles previously unassigned tasks to further along the project.